 We are all looking for a safe world where our children can grow safely.
 Where nuclear weapons would only be part of history books.

-A year after the signing of the Treaty on the Prohibition of Nuclear Weapons (TPNW), the treaty can boast 69 signatories and 19 ratifications.
+A year after the signing of the Treaty on the Prohibition of Nuclear Weapons (TPNW), the treaty can boast 69 signatories has 69 signatures and 19 ratifications.
 It is thereby the fastest rate of ratification of any weapon of mass destruction treaty.

 WILPF participated in bringing the treaty to fruition as part of the International Campaign to Abolish Nuclear Weapons (ICAN), the 2017 Nobel Peace Prize laureate.
 Since the signing in 2017, we are ensuring the Treaty’s rapid entry into force and effective implementation.
 In March 2018, we released our resource guide The Nuclear Weapon Ban Treaty: A Resource Guide for WILPF to support local activists and WILPF Sections’ actions toward a world free of nuclear weapons.